Heartouchan/Compartment_fire_predictor/README.md

 This program is based on the paper '_Fragility Assessment of Timber Frame Building Under Compartment Fire Exposure: Implementation of LSTM Models for Fire Temperature Prediction_', Tongchen Han and Solomon Tesfamariam.

-The fire curve predictor is to generate timber compartment fires, developed based on the long short-term memory network and one zone model [1].
+The fire curve predictor is to generate timber compartment fires, developed based on the long short-term memory network and one-zone model [1].
 The predictor considers inputs of **fire load density**, **opening factor**, and **fire growth rate** for one designed compartment.
 The user is allowed to define the compartment length, width, and height.

 ## 📌 Usage